Ezekiel 8 – Abominations at the Temple

 e.
 Behold, the glory of the God of Israel was there: In his vision, Ezekiel saw the same glory of God that he saw in the plain.
 The glory of God was present at the temple of God in Jerusalem.
 There is a strong contrast between this glory and the debased idols and idolatry Ezekiel will see in the rest of this vision.

 i.
 God’s glory filled the tabernacle (Exodus 40:34-35) and later the temple (1 Kings 8:11).
-By the end of this vision (Ezekiel 10-11) the glory of the LORD will no longer dwell at the temple.
+By the end of this vision (Ezekiel 10-11) the glory of the LORD will no longer dwell in the temple.

 3. (5) Ezekiel looks to the north.